MauricioCafiero/CafChem-WebApps/README.md

 - All web-apps are self-contained CSS/HTML/Javascript files for portability.
 - Start with the Chem_webapps_frontpage.html file for links to all apps!
 - functionalities include:
-    * Read in a CSV with a list of SMILES and target values and train a neural network to predict the target values.
+    * Read in a CSV with a list of SMILES and target values and train a neural network or random forest to predict the target values.
 Can be saved to your local machine and used later for predictions.
     * Read in a CSV file of SMILES strings and generate novel molecules by creating substitutions on aromatic rings.
     * Selecting or drawing molecules and calculating ADME properties in Javascript.
     * Upload or generate a basis set of orbitals or geminals for 1 and 2-electrons and use stochastic optimization to find the ground state energy.